Department : Mechanical Engineering

 Dr. Leylegian began his career in academia with Manhattan College in January 2008 as a visiting assistant professor.
-He is currently an associate professor in the Mechanical Engineering department and has also held the title of assistant professor (2009-2015).
+He is currently an associate professor in the Department of Mechanical Engineering and he has also held the title of assistant professor (2009-2015).
 His teaching responsibilities have included classes primarily focused on the thermal-fluid sciences, computer programming, and communication.

 He was involved in the coordination of fuels and energy-related projects at ATK TP&C, and was routinely consulted by the technical staff of ATK TP&C and other ATK companies on the design, testing, and analysis of chemically reacting systems.
 While at ATK, Dr. Leylegian served as technical lead for two programs involving the development of turbine-based combined cycle (TBCC) engine technology.
 Other efforts consisted of: the development of supersonic and hypersonic propulsion systems for vehicles in support of projects funded by NASA, DARPA, the U.S. Air Force, and the U.S. Army.

 He has also worked on various trade studies, on projects including liquid fuel heating and delivery systems for various NASA test facilities and fuel selection for next-generation air-breathing munitions design.
 Other projects in which he participated include the development and upgrade of various analysis tools used at ATK GASL and safety reviews of GASL wind tunnel facility systems, including hydrogen, silane, and liquid jet fuel delivery systems.